b-brankovics/UNIX-for-bio/doc/unix_basics.md

     mkdir ../third_floor
 	mv bedroom ../third_floor/.

+The bedroom is gone from the first floor, but there is one now on the third floor.

 ### `rm` - remove files or directories
+It is also important to remove files or directories.
+But we have to be careful, because unlike in a graphical environment, where the deleted files are moved to the trash.
+On command line interface the files are completely removed.
+So be careful, especially with wildcard characters.

+Let's remove the chairs that are outside of the rooms on the first floor.

+    rm chair*

+We can also use the `-v`, verbose, option.
+So we see what we delete.

+    rm -v stove

+We want to clean up the mess inside the house and remove the floor that was created by mistake.
+But these are directories, so we need the `-r` option as with copy.

+    cd ..
+	rm -r first first\ floor
+	rm -rv ../floor

+The second remove command remove to folders:
+- `../floor/kitchen`
+- `../floor`

+That is why we needed to run `rm` in a recursive fashion, so first the content is removed and the empty folder is removed as last.

 ### `echo` - display a line of text

 ## Reading files